brownplt/admiral-edu/README.md

 4. Copy the Client secret field into docker/captain-teach.conf to the OIDCClientSecret field.

+### Configuring Service

+You will need to modify the `initialize` function in `server/config.rkt` to construct your initial class.

 ### Launch Docker

 You should now be able to run the service in a docker container: